• Skip to primary navigation

 If adhering to a WFPB no oil diet, try and use a stock that contains no oil.
 You can of course use a homemade vegetable broth - you may want to add salt.

-Lebanese 7 spice aka "baharat", the Arabic word for "spices" is a combination of spices and is widely used throughout Lebanese cooking.
-Make a fresh batch of Lebanese 7 spice.
+Lebanese 7 spice aka "baharat", the Arabic word for "spices" is a combination of seven spices and is widely used throughout Lebanese cooking.

-Sumac is a spice from the sumac berry which adds a light sour flavor, and can easily be found at your local ethnic grocer or online (affiliate link).
+Sumac is a spice from the sumac berry which adds a light sour flavor, and can easily be found at your local ethnic grocer or buy sumac online.

 vermicelli rice with sauteed veggies on the side in a bowl